michaeleisel/michaeleisel.github.io/_posts/2021-03-25-localization.markdown

 ## A New Strings Pipeline

-This new structure, unfortunately, doesn't work with Apple's existing `NSLocalizedString`/`localizedString(forKey key:, value:, table tableName:)` setup.
+This new structure doesn't work with Apple's existing `NSLocalizedString`/`localizedString(forKey key:, value:, table tableName:)` setup.
 Instead, it needs a new version of these functions.
 On the plus side, by creating a new pipeline, it makes further customizations easier in the future.
 Make sure Apple knows which localizations are supported, so it can display it in the App Store, by setting the [CFBundleLocalizations](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundlelocalizations) key.
 Also, InfoPlist.strings must be left alone, as Apple expects it to be as it is.

 Here's a [git repo](https://github.com/michaeleisel/MiniStrings) with an example of this pipeline.